apiology/docker-circleci/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~~

 CircleCI build image could always use more documentation, whether as part of
-the official docs, in docstrings, or even on the web in blog posts, articles,
+the official CircleCI build image docs, in docstrings, or even on the web in blog posts, articles,
 and such.

 Submit Feedback